MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ###Core KPI Layer

-The Core KPI Layer (yellow) is classified as containing the top KPI that are necessary to run the company.
-These KPI are crucial and must be compareable over long periods of time as decisions that are made at this level are strategic and take time to show their impact in the actual data.
+The Core KPI Layer (yellow) contains the top KPIs that are necessary to run the company.
+These KPIs are crucial and must be comparable over long periods.
+Decisions made at this level are strategic and take time to show their impact on the actual data.

-A system that produces these figures must be stable, reliable and able to deal with huge amounts of data.
-These requirements cause the system to necessarily have long development cycles and other load restrictions due to the huge amount of data.
+A system that produces these figures must be stable, reliable, and able to deal with vast amounts of data.
+These requirements cause the system to have long development cycles and data load restrictions due to the massive data.

-Traditionally most companies have a sophisticated data warehouse solution in place that deals with the core KPI layer requirements.
-As described in chapter 1 it's usually the Controllers Job to find and prepare the important data points in a meaningful way and present them to the top management.
+Traditionally most companies have a sophisticated data warehouse solution that deals with the core KPI layer requirements.
+As described in chapter 1, it's usually the Controllers Job to find and prepare the critical data points in a meaningful way and present them to the top management.

 Summary Core KPI Layer: